 There are two ways to share your data with third-party providers (TPPs).

-1. Through Open Banking – which will direct you to the Barclays Mobile Banking app or Online Banking, where you'll be asked to give your permission
+1. Through Open Banking – which will direct you to the Barclays app or Online Banking, where you'll be asked to give your permission

 2. By providing your log-in details directly to the third party